gasparl/expapp/docs/TUTORIAL.md

 [^4]: Just for those who may for some reason absolutely insist on
-    disabling scaling, one potential workaround may be noted here, as it seems to work at the moment of writing this, although it is not implemented in the boilerplate and not at all recommended.
+    disabling scaling, one potential workaround may be noted here, as it seems to work at the moment of writing this, although it is not implemented in the template and not at all recommended.
 It probably cannot be found anywhere online, because it is contingent on having continually identical physical window size on the screen, which is a specific case of ExpApps that enforce fullscreen mode